Chipotle Mayonnaise

 Tweet This

 Basically yes.
-Technically, aioli is homemade, made with ample amounts of garlic, which may or may not include egg yolks, which are a basic ingredient in mayonnaise.
+Technically, aioli is homemade and includes ample amounts of garlic, which may or may not include egg yolks (also the basic ingredient in mayonnaise).
 You may also see the word aioli used to refer to any flavored mayo.

-Mayonnaise – obviously!
-And keep in mind that mayo is made of eggs and oil, so there is a lot of creaminess and flavor
+This recipe is made of a combo of mayonnaise (which is made of eggs and oil, so there is a lot of creaminess and flavor), sour cream, garlic, and chipotle puree.

 How to Make Chipotle Mayo